 The details of installation will depend on your chosen type of floating floor – the installation of floating laminate floors is a bit different from timber flooring, and so on.

-Whether you will have a floating laminate, real timber, engineered wood, or luxury vinyl floor installed, the most important thing is to prepare thoroughly for the process.
+Whether you will have a floating laminate, hybrid, engineered wood, or luxury vinyl floor installed, the most important thing is to prepare thoroughly for the process.
 Make sure to evaluate the whole space to know how much you will have to cover, and buy a little more materials in case of mistakes.

 Next, ensure the floors are even.
 Slightly unlevel spots can be filled with a patching compound, while bumps and ridges should be sanded down.